 Various types of pain may occur in your residual limb after an amputation.
 These may include bone pain, wound pain, nerve pain or phantom pain.
 Each type of pain is treated according to its cause.
 Various treatment options are available, such as medication, warming/cooling or wrapping the residual limb.
 You can talk to your specialist and/or pain therapist about this.

-The circumference of the residual limb should be measured regularly to evaluate how the swelling is going down.
-The same measuring points always have to be used for this, and the results must be documented on measurement forms.
-If this isn’t done, the results are not comparable with each other and there is no way to tell whether the swelling is decreasing.
+The circumference of the residual limb should be measured regularly to evaluate the swelling.
+The same measuring points must be used consistently, and the results must be documented on measurement forms.
+If neglected, the results are not comparable with each other and there is no way to tell if the swelling is decreasing.